 The creative and vibrant department has a hands-on approach towards teaching music to every student and all lessons are driven towards being musical at all times within an environment that will engage and motivate students.

 This year the department has invested in lots of new equipment to aid the students in their practical lessons.
-We have a class set of djembe drums, keyboards and glockenspiels as well as new guitars, amps, two acoustic drum kits, and two electric pianos.
+We have a class set of djembe drums, keyboards and glockenspiels as well as new guitars, amps, three drum kits, and four electric pianos.
 Our department is spacious, enabling students to have their own practice space.
 We have:

 • A live Music room and recording studio